1976 Sabah Air GAF Nomad crash: Aftermath

 A monument erected at the site of the crash in Sembulan as a remembrance to all victims who perished in the tragedy.

 A monument known as the Double Six Monument was later built at the crash site in order to commemorate the tragedy.

 Malaysian Home Ministry banned the book titled Peter J Mojuntin - The Golden Son of The Kadazan as soon as it was published in May 1978.
 The book contains detailed description of events happened before, during, and after the aircraft crash.
 The ban has not been lifted since then in order to ensure "public safety as the book was very critical of the federal government".
 Since 2010, various quarters have been seeking to lift the ban on the book.
 In May 2024, former chief minister Tan Sri Joseph Pairin Kitingan had expressed his hopes to Prime Minister Datuk Seri Anwar Ibrahim to consider lifting the ban on the book on the closing of the state-level Kaamatan Festival.

 In July 2010, former Sabah chief minister Harris Salleh filed a defamation suit against another former Sabah chief minister Yong Teck Lee following claims that Tengku Razaleigh Hamzah (former Petronas chairman) did not board the ill-fated flight when Harris asked Razaleigh to join him for another flight to Banggi Island to inspect a cattle farm.
 Yong had called for a new investigation in the case in order to find the exact cause of the aircraft crash.
 On 28 February 2012, Sabah High Court ruled that Yong had "crossed the line" by using the words "crime" and "assassination" against Harris Salleh.
 Yong was ordered to pay RM 1 million in damages to Harris.
 However, on 19 November 2013, Court of Appeal ordered Harris to refund the entire amount of damages back to Yong.
 On 26 September 2017, the Federal Court of Malaysia ordered Yong to compensate Harris RM 600,000 because Yong implicated Harris of having "blood on his hands" despite having no proof of backing up his statement.

-In June 2022, a newspaper based in Sabah named "Daily Express" published a documentary detailing events of the crash incident.
+In June 2022, the Daily Express, a newspaper based in Sabah, published a documentary detailing events of the crash incident.
 In June 2024, chairman of NGO Sunduvan Sabah, Aloysius Danim Siap said the group wants the younger generation to learn how the Double Six crash changed the state's political landscape.